-In one of my all time favorite workplace movies “Baby Boom”, Diane Keaton’s character — a former corporate shark turned mommy entrepreneur — returns to her former workplace as a pursued client.
+In one of my favorite workplace movies “Baby Boom”, the protagonist (Diane Keaton) — a former NYC corporate shark turned mommy entrepreneur, returns to her former workplace as a pursued client.

 Feeling slighted or wronged in any workplace situation is painful.
 The realization that you have been passed over for promotion or publicly criticized in a meeting, can be difficult to laugh off.
 It can be a real challenge to forgive others, when we feel they have purposely acted against us.
 As a result, we often stay “stuck”, angry and hurt — a massive energy drain which can potentially limit us.